-Around a number of “wedding” activities—the arrival and welcoming of the escaped nuns, giving away the bride, wedding photographs, the city parade in honor of the couple, the reception, the cake cutting, and closing ceremonies—is cobbled a variety of performative events: music, dance, theatre, lectures, special activities at Wittenberg’s museums, worship services, and a great deal of wandering around—a favorite German pastime.
+Around a number of “wedding” activities-the arrival and welcoming of the escaped nuns, giving away the bride, wedding photographs (not too dissimilar from the art of wedding photography Charlottesville is known for), the city parade in honor of the couple, the reception, the cake cutting, and closing ceremonies-is cobbled a variety of performative events: music, dance, theatre, lectures, special activities at Wittenberg’s museums, worship services, and a great deal of wandering around-a favorite German pastime.
 Taking in the diverse variety of events, eating, drinking, and socializing are the dominant activities.
 The festival’s overall kinesthetic sense is perambulatory: people stroll, socialize, greet friends and family, peruse displays, enjoy a beer in a festive setting, watch street theatre, attend a worship service or concert.
 Friday and Saturday nights can become raucous, and considerable time is spent Saturday and Sunday mornings cleaning up the garbage and bottles from the night before.
-The festival is marked by the carnivalesque—dressing up, mild forms of symbolic inversion and parody, and, as the partying on Friday and Saturday night ramps up, license.
+The festival is marked by the carnivalesque-dressing up, mild forms of symbolic inversion and parody, and, as the partying on Friday and Saturday night ramps up, license.
 The consumption of beer and wine, the large crowd, the music, and movement through the streets push the festival to the edge of the chaotic; at the closing ceremony, officials take pride in announcing that the festival has once again been celebrated without major incident.

 The “Little Tradition”